LogicAnalyzer/documentation/fpga/modules/sample_fifo/sample_fifo.md

 ### Module functionality ###
 <!--- Nitty gritty module functionality stuff --->
 This FIFO is designed with functionality specific to sampling the users device.
-Read's and write's cannot be performed simultaneously and instead rely on a read not write (rnw) signal to choose.
+Reads and writes cannot be performed simultaneously and instead rely on a read not write (rnw) signal to choose.
 In order to do a read or write the rnw signal must be set appropriately and en asserted on the rising edge of the clock.
 For writes the data on data_in must be valid by the rising edge when en is asserted and rnw is deasserted.
 For reads the data will be on the data_out bus the clock after en and rnw are asserted on a rising edge.
 The data_valid signal will be asserted along with the data on the data_out bus.
 ### Parameters, Inputs and Outputs Descriptions ###
 <!--- Nitty gritty module functionality stuff --->